 - Soil: Choose a gritty, well-draining soil to prevent root rot.
 Sedum will thrive even in shallow, lean, and sandy soil and do not typically need added fertilizer.

 - Water: Young plants will need supplemental water to establish roots, but in many regions a thick mat of mature Sedum needs only rainfall.
 If the soil is porous, these plants can take extra water in the spring through fall growing season.
 How to Water Succulents

 - Hardiness: Nearly all stonecrop Sedum are frost hardy down to -20F (zone 5), and a selection will tolerate -30F (zone 4).
 Many are evergreen, but some varieties will lose their leaves and go dormant in the winter, reemerging in spring with an explosion of color, attractive foliage, and blooms.
 Winter Succulent Care

 - Propagation: Sedum regrow easily from cuttings.
 Use a sharp, clean knife to cut the top 2.0" off, strip lower leaves from the cutting, and transplant into moist sandy soil.

 [are] always popular with gardeners who realize plants do not have to be ostentatious, expensive, or difficult to grow to be charming" (Ray Stephenson, Sedum: Cultivated Stonecrops

 With just a sunny location and good drainage, Sedum can spread well in unforgiving spots.
 Try planting them in retaining walls, around stepping stones, or along pathways to suppress weeds.

-PLEASE NOTE: Many Sedums are unavailable or shipped semi dormant November to March.
-Best Sedum selection is April through September.
+PLEASE NOTE: Many hardy Sedum are unavailable or shipped semi-dormant October through March.
+The best Sedum selection is available April through September.